Net Zero Carbon Cities: An Integrated Approach

 Urbanization, growing populations and climate change are key challenges cities must address.
-There is a limited window of opportunity for cities to rethink urban planning, energy policy and the built living environment to ensure sustainable ecosystems and human wellness.
-This is crucial because growing populations in urban areas will face more frequent and extreme weather events, in addition to increasing average temperatures.
+Together, the city leaders and business have an opportunity to rethink urban planning, energy policy and the built living environment to ensure sustainable ecosystems and human wellness.

 Systemic Efficiency aims to enable a decarbonized, highly electrified and resilient city ecosystem though ultra-efficient buildings and smart energy infrastructure.

 For more information or to participate in upcoming workshops and activities, contact Philip Lake at Philip.Lake@weforum.org, and Kalin Bracken at Kalin.Bracken@weforum.org.